Welcome to Funky Frog…

 Funky Frog travels to Ghana, West Africa to search for gorgeous African beads, baskets and more.
 We have visited Bead Artisans and searched all the Beads Markets for new finds to bring home.
-African handcrafted beads are made out of glass, metals, bone, tree resin, wood, seeds, clay, shell, even rocks and stones!!!
-So for those of you who are looking for unique beads to incorporate into your own jewelry check out Funky Frog’s page called – Beads.
-To improve your shopping experience Funky Frog has added the option to save Items for later.
-Check out the ‘How to’ Blog ..
-During this time when travel is dangerous Funky Frog brings Africa to you… Over the years my good friend, Dela has taken me everywhere in Ghana … now he is going to pick up beads for me and post them to Montreal.
+During the Pandemic Traders and Bead Makers are rallying to find and make Funky Frog new beads to keep the collection fresh and interesting ….
+There are African handcrafted beads made of glass, metals, bone, tree resin, wood, seeds, clay, shell, even rocks and stones!!!
+So for those of you who are looking for unique beads to incorporate into your own jewelry check out Funky Frog’s page called – Beads….. while travel is impossible Funky Frog brings Africa to you!!!… Over the years my good friend, Dela has taken me everywhere in Ghana … now he is going to pick up beads for me and post them to Montreal.
 And wonderful Traders and Bead Artisans that I have worked with are working hard to find the beads i keep asking for… Remember every bead you buy means Funky Frog can get More beads from the Traders and Bead Artisans of Ghana….
 Every basket you buy means another basket will be bought from the incredible Baba Tree Community!!!
-A huge shipment came in from Baba Tree just in time for Christmas … Just to let you know if you are in Montreal please contact me and we could arrange either a pickup or i could deliver to you.
+A huge shipment is coming from Baba Tree for the Spring and Summer when baskets tote everything from fruit, veggies and bathers … Just to let you know if you are in Montreal please contact me and we could arrange either a pickup or i could deliver to you.
 Also remember Boutique Sisi on Victoria under the Pink Awning in Westmount carries a range of Funky Frog’s Jewelry and Baba Tree Baskets you can go and see.
 Please call Silvia at 514-944-5232.
 NEW Also Pure Art has a gorgeous new location in Vaudreuil-Dorion with all their beautiful Fair Trade products.
 Pure Art is now carrying the Baba Tree Baskets and the G-lish Baskets.
-Good idea to call ahead 1-855-424-6654.
+Good idea to call ahead 1-866-567-4325.
 Shop local for world cultures!!!

 Funky Frog creates jewelry using gorgeous African beads … Not only is each piece created lovingly by hand in Montreal, each bead is unique and handcrafted in Africa.
 You can see the jewelry on Funky Frog’s page called – Jewelry.
 Funky Frog jewelry is also carried by Boutique Sisi on Victoria Ave under the Pink awning … Ask Silvia and she will be delighted to show you Funky Frog’s creations!!!